 “When I began practicing, I realized something pretty quickly – I could do without the drama and bickering and baggage that people were bringing into their case.
 I found myself using my psychology skills just as much as my legal skills…I didn’t get the satisfaction…and I didn’t feel I was helping people in a positive way.”

 Aside from being life-changing, divorce is often a lengthy process.
-A divorce lawyer is perhaps the only person, aside from the couple themselves, to witness the oft-ugly nature of human detachment.
+A divorce lawyer is perhaps the only person to witness the oft-ugly nature of human detachment, aside from the couple themselves.
 Nonetheless, these professionals possess a breadth of knowledge about this sensitive subject matter.

-Here are the 7 leading contributors to a failing marriage, according to divorce attorneys:
+Here are the seven leading contributors to a failing marriage, according to divorce attorneys:

 So, why do nearly half of all marriages end in divorce?
 Some divorce attorneys around America were asked this question.